geins-io/geins-sdk/apps/docs/packages/oms/checkout/index.md

+---
+title: Checkout
+description: How to work with the checkout in the Geins OMS Package
+tags:
+  - sdk
+  - oms
+  - checkout
+---

 # Checkout

 The `CheckoutService` provides methods to interact with the checkout process.
 The checkout process is the process whe you retrive the cart and validate it before the payment.